howtovote logo

 Can I register to vote online?

-Oklahoma does NOT offer online voter registration.
+• Oklahoma offers online voter registration.

 Can I submit voter registration forms by mail?